jillguyonnet/sundial/README.md

 # Sundial

-A simple Ruby gem allowing to configure a weekly schedule and calculate how much business time has elapsed between two dates.
+A simple Ruby gem allowing to configure a weekly schedule and query the following:
+- if a given time is in or out of business hours;
+- what are the business hours on a given date;
+- how much business time has elapsed between two times.

 ## Installation